aong2001/home/README.md

 | Reddit | Fall 2022 | Sentiment analysis tracker accross various subreddits. | Paper | [Code] | [Dataset] |
 | Backtester | Fall 2022 | Built a complete quantitative backtest program. | Paper | [Code] | [Dataset] |
 | Congress Funding | Fall 2022 | Built and API that provides a variety of data on Congressional members. | Paper | [Code] | [Dataset] |

+*Note: Some datasets/projects have exports of XML or HTML files.
+These are not included because of their size.*